 The increase in demand for behavioral health, mental health, and substance use disorder services in the United States is well-documented.

-Over the next 15 years (through 2036), NCHWA projects shortages in many key behavioral health occupations, including:
+NCHWA projects shortages in 2037 for many key behavioral health occupations, including:

 Note: All data are expressed in full-time equivalents (FTEs).

 These estimates are based on current use of behavioral health services in the United States.
-They do not address the large amount of unmet need exists for these same services.
-To attempt to address this unmet need, predicted shortages would worsen.
+They do not address the large amount of unmet need that exists for these same services.
+Including estimates of this unmet need results in even higher shortages.

 Additional workforce projections for the behavioral health workforce can be found in the Workforce Projections Dashboard.